Getting Started: Investment Plan

 This information allows us to calculate the total net return after investment fees which we will use within the plan.

 Finally, we want to choose how often the portfolio will be rebalanced.
 Rebalancing is necessary when one type of investment outperforms the other, this causes the asset allocation to be off target and require a rebalancing to get back on target.
-We recommend that rebalancing should happen at least once per year or be done automatically using an investment option that allows for automatic rebalancing.
+These fields are not required by the platform.

-Then, in the center, we have Savings Account return and fees.
+In the center column, we have Savings Account return and fees.